 - Perhaps most notably, the word Milkweed serves as the collective common name for an entire genus of flowering plants.
 Furthermore, this highly impressive genus contains roughly 200 recognized plants.
 Its common name derives from the presence of naturally occurring latex and alkaloids in its white colored sap.

 - In addition, the fascinating members of this remarkable group also serve a very vital ecological function, as well.
 That’s because these plants serve as one of the few sources of food for the larvae of several types of butterfly.
 Most likely the best known of these Lepidoptera is the gorgeous Monarch Butterfly.

-- Due to its rather extreme absorption capabilities, the fibers of this species also often serve to clean up oil spills.
+- In fact, this unique plant has numerous other uses, as well.
+In point of fact, dried Milkweed often gets used as a filling for hypoallergenic pillows.
+Due to its rather extreme absorption capabilities, the fibers of this species also have another surprising role.
+That’s due to the fact that these often serve to clean up oil spills.

 Milkweed Physical Description

 Since the term Milkweed represents the generic name for more than 200 different species, physical differences naturally occur.
 Nevertheless, many physical similarities understandably exist between the various plants contained within the remarkable genus.
 It’s for this very reason that the many separate species share the same genus, after all.
 One of these similarities remains the fact that all of them are herbaceous perennials.

 Furthermore, all known forms of the quite remarkable Milkweed produce some of the most complex flowers in the world of plants.
 These gorgeous blooms even compare with orchids in complexity, if not beauty.
 Its marvelous blossoms open up to reveal an incredibly fluffy interior.
 This distinctive texture actually aids the plant in pollination.
 Understandably, however, sizes and colors frequently vary widely between the various flora.